Jake Marisnick Player Props: Tigers vs. Twins

-On Saturday, Jake Marisnick (coming off going 0-for-1) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Jose De Leon.
-First pitch is at 2:10 PM ET.
+The Detroit Tigers, including Jake Marisnick (batting .174 in his past 10 games, with two doubles, two walks and an RBI), take on starter Louie Varland and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Twins.
+In his last game he had a hitless showing (0-for-2) against the Twins.

 Jake Marisnick Game Info & Props vs. the Twins